christian-monch/dump-things-server/README.md

 The service provides the following endpoints:

 - `POST /<interoperability-label>/record/<class>`: an object of type `<class>` (defined by the schema associated with `<interoperability-label>`) can be posted to this endpoint.
- The object-content must be form-encoded.
+ The object-content must be JSON-encoded.
  In order to `POST` an object to the service, you MUST provide a valid token in the HTTP-header `X-DumpThings-Token`.
 This token has to correspond to a token value defined in the configuration file.